embedded-office/canopen-stack/README.md

 The first release of this CANopen stack is back in 2005.
 It is still used in many CANopen nodes from small startup companies up to big players in the automation market.
 Since Embedded Office sells an OEM license to Micrium to provide the CANopen stack as a part of the uC/ product line, we maintain the CANopen stack for the Flexible Safety RTOS and bare metal usage in parallel.

-Some years later, we are now in 2020 and we think it is time for a new way of software development of components where no product specific know-how is neccessary.
-Well, we try this with the CANopen stack and hope, that this way of software development is good for our customers, for us and for all potential users.
+Some years later, now in 2020, we think it is time for a new way of software development of components where no product specific know-how is neccessary.
+This project is the try with the hope, that this way of software development is good for existing customers, for Embedded Offic and for all potential new users.

+## Roadmap

-To avoid confusion, we think it is best to continue with the release version of 4.0.0 as first open-source release of the stack.
+To avoid confusion, it is the best to continue with the release version numbering with the semantic scheme 'major'.'minor'.'build'.
+The first stable release of the open-source variant of the CANopen Stack is:

+**V4.0.0** - working hard to get this done.
+When ready, the release will linked here.

+*Ideas for further development:*

+- remove all pre-compiler configuration defines to allow a single library for multiple projects with different needs
+- hardware independent collection of examples for demonstration purpose (exchange driver and re-compiler should be enought for usage on real target hardware)
+- improve documentation of single test cases within the testsuite
+- add the SDO client (rarely used, but nice to have)

 # License